-1. Apply the parking brake, turn ignition key to off, then remove the key.

-2. Using a screwdriver (or similar tool), remove the protective cover on the passenger side of the console to access the brake shift interlock lever.
+- 1. Apply the parking brake, turn the ignition key to the off position, and remove the kev. - 2.
+Using a screwdriver (or similar tool), carefully pry off and remove the chrome trim ring (1) from the shifter base. - 3.
+Open the storage compartment lid and carefully pry the trim panel

-3. Locate the brake shift interlock lever through the access hole on the shifter assembly.

-4. Insert the screwdriver (or similar tool) into the access hole, press and hold brake shift interlock lever while pulling the gearshift lever out of the P (Park) position and into the N (Neutral) position.
+- 4. Locate the brake-shift interlock lever on the driver's side of the shifter assembly. - 5.
+Apply the brake pedal.
+Using a screwdriver (or similar tool), press and hold the brake-shift interlock lever while pulling the gearshift lever out of the P (Park) position and into the N (Neutral) position. - 6.
+Install the trim panel (2) and chrome ring (1) in reverse order.